Distributed Systems: Why

 ACID and BASE

 ACID stands for Atomicity Consistency Isolation and Durability while BASE stands for Basically Available Soft state Eventual consistency.
-ACID is used more in terms of relational databases and BASE is used more for NoSQL database and you need to understand the references because once you start using more NoSQL databases you need to understand which part of acid properties you’re willing to sacrifice.
+ACID is used more in terms of relational databases and BASE is used more for NoSQL database and you need to understand the difference because once you start using more NoSQL databases you need to understand which part of acid properties you’re willing to sacrifice.

 Partitioning or Sharding

 Let’s say you have trillions of records and there is no way you can store the trillions of records in one node of a database so you need to store them in many different nodes of a database and that’s where sharding comes into the picture.
-How do you shard or split this data such that every node of a database is responsible for some parts or some of the records of those trillions of writers.
+How do you shard or split this data such that every node of a database is responsible for some parts or some of the records of those trillions of records.
 One technique used heavily is consistent hashing and you definitely need to know how consistent hashing works, what are some of the advantages which consistent hashing brings to the table.

 Locking: Optimistic and Pessimistic